netdata/netdata/docs/quickstart/infrastructure.md

 Together, the Netdata Agent and Netdata Cloud create a powerful, infinitely-scalable infrastructure monitoring solution.

 The Netdata Agent uses zero-configuration collectors to gather metrics from every application and container instantly.
-The distributed data model lets you monitor everything at a fraction of the cost compared to centralized metrics databases.
+The distributed data model lets you monitor everything without a slow and troublesome centralized data lake for your infrastructure's metrics, reducing the resources you need to invest in metrics retention.
 Netdata Cloud unifies all the metrics from these distributed nodes on customizable, interactive, and real-time visualizations.

 In this quickstart guide, you'll learn how to see key metrics from all your nodes in one interface and build your first dashboard for aggregating like metrics from many distributed nodes.
-You'll then take a peek into configuring individual nodes, in addition to helpful pointers about collecting all the metrics from every critical application in your infrastructure.
+You'll then take a peek into configuring individual nodes and get helpful pointers about collecting all the metrics from every critical application in your infrastructure.

 > This quickstart assumes you've installed the Netdata Agent on more than one node in your infrastructure, and claimed
 > that node to your Space in Netdata Cloud.
 If you haven't yet, see the [_Get Netdata_ doc](/docs/get/README.md) for